 Goethe exams are scheduled quarterly and registration can be completed online.

-Click here to register for the next scheduled group exam on April 28, 2017
+Click here to register for the next scheduled group exam in July.

 The GAI currently offers the following examinations:

 Completion of the first two levels of GAI language instruction recommended (G100-G200).

 Passing this exam demonstrates basic language competence, as required by the German government since 2007 for non-citizens moving to Germany.
 Skills include the ability to introduce yourself, ask for directions, go shopping, etc. For further information, please check out the website of the German government, where brochures in many languages are available.

 Citizens of the Unites States are at this point exempt from this regulation.
 Please check with your nearest consulate or embassy to receive the most current information.

 Completion of the first four levels of GAI language instruction recommended (G100-G400).